 Car thieves look for cars in dark alleys and deserted parking lots.
 The safest parking lots are those with attendants.

 Avoid parking where your car can easily be towed.
 Car thieves often disguise themselves as tow truck drivers.
 If you park your car at the end of a block, you’re an easy target.
 I know, I had my first Porsche stolen via tow truck.
 I had every safety device available on the car.
 They did a snatch-n-go and were gone in less than 3 minutes.

 Shut Your Car Off & Take the Keys

 Never leave your car running unless you are sitting in the driver’s seat.
 Many thefts occur at gas stations because owners leave their cars running while they run inside for directions.
 It can even happen in front of your own home, while you’re waiting for the car to warm on a cold day.
 When you get out of your car, take your keys with you.

 Protect Your Name and Address

-Keep Your Original Car Registration & Insurance Documents Safe
+Keep Original Car Registration & Insurance Documents Safe

 Never leave your insurance or original registration documents in your car.
 Doing so makes it easier for a thief to sell your car after they steal it.
 I recommend making a copy of your registration papers.
 Write across the top and bottom of the copy “ORIGINAL MAINTAINED BY LEGAL OWNER”.

-Don’t be a victim of ignorance.
-Follow these simple tips and you will drastically reduce the chances of your car being stolen.
+Don’t be a victim by following the above tips.
+You will drastically reduce the chances of your car being stolen.